Nicholas C. Dattilo: Early life

-The oldest of six children, Nicholas Dattilo was born in Mahoningtown, Pennsylvania, to Frank and Emma (née Nocera) Dattilo.
-He studied for the priesthood at St. Vincent Seminary in Latrobe, Pennsylvania, and St. Charles Borromeo Seminary in Philadelphia.
+The oldest of six children, Nicholas Dattilo was born on March 8, 1932, in Mahoningtown, Pennsylvania, to Frank and Emma (née Nocera) Dattilo.
+He studied for the priesthood at St. Vincent Seminary in Latrobe, Pennsylvania, and St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.

+Priesthood

-Dattilo was ordained to the priesthood for the Diocese of Pittsburgh on May 31, 1958.
-He then served as a parochial vicar at St. Patrick Parish in Canonsburg, Pennsylvania. until 1971, also briefly serving at St. Colman Parish in Turtle Creek, Pennsylvania.
-He was pastor of Madonna del Castello Parish in Swissvale, Pennsylvania from 1971 to 1981, and of St. Vitus Parish in New Castle.
-Pennsylvania, from 1981 to 1985.
-In 1985, Dattilo was named secretary for clergy and pastoral life for the diocese, later becoming its vicar general.
+Dattilo was ordained to the priesthood for the Diocese of Pittsburgh on May 31, 1958 in Pittsburgh by Cardinal John Francis Dearden.
+After his ordination, the diocese assigned Dattilo as a parochial vicar at St. Patrick Parish in Canonsburg, Pennsylvania.
+Until 1971, also briefly serving at St. Colman Parish in Turtle Creek, Pennsylvania.
+He named pastor of Madonna del Castello Parish in Swissvale, Pennsylvania in 1971 and of St. Vitus Parish in New Castle, Pennsylvania, in 1981.
+In 1985, Dattilo was appointed secretary for clergy and pastoral life for the diocese, later becoming its vicar general.

 Bishop of Harrisburg

-On November 21, 1989, Dattilo was appointed the eighth bishop of the Diocese of Harrisburg by Pope John Paul II.
+On November 21, 1989, Dattilo was appointed the eighth bishop of Harrisburg by Pope John Paul II.
 He received his episcopal consecration on January 26, 1990, from Archbishop Anthony Bevilacqua, with Bishops William Keeler and Donald Wuerl serving as co-consecrators, at St. Patrick's Cathedral in Harrisburg.